 This hurt the most-I wanted to call her and tell her I was pregnant and she was going to be a Grandma.
 I wanted to call her when I had weird pains and didn’t know if something was wrong, I wanted to call her when I fell down my steps at 7 months pregnant and had to sit at the hospital to be monitored for a few hours.
 I wanted her at the hospital on October 7, 2011 when I had my c section and Little Danny came into the world.
 I wanted to call her when my infant would get sick or break out and ask was it normal.
 I want to argue over what’s best for my son, I want her to call me and tell me she’s taking the baby for the night because you better believe if she was here me and my husband would have joint custody with my mother J

 Writing this was therapy to me.
 I had to step away a few times, but it really helped to ease the pain of remembering that on this day ten years ago God called my mommy, Earlma Patricia “Boo” Granger, home to be with Him.
 Whether I accept it or not her time on Earth was done.
 She did all God wanted her to do.
 She was incredibly loving and forgiving and I strive to be the woman and mother she was.
 I am forever grateful God saw fit for me to have her in my life for 21 years and 9 months.
 I’m thankful for the memories that I’ll have forever and I know it’s ok to grieve.
 It’s all a part of MY healing process.
-I’ll grieve for the rest of my life but I know I can also smile knowing I have a beautiful angel in Heaven.
+I’ll grieve for the rest of my life, but I can smile knowing I have a beautiful angel in Heaven.